Application and Entire Agreement

 4.1.
 You must obtain any permissions, consents, licences or otherwise that we need and must give us with access to any and all relevant information, materials, properties and any other matters which we need to provide the Services.

 5.1.
-The fees (Fees) for the Services are set out in the quotation and are on a time and materials basis.
+The fees (Fees) for the Services are set out in the quotation.

 5.2.
 In addition to the Fees, we can recover from you: